rexresearch

 [0108] The water treatment composition is preferably mixed with

-the untreated water in a first container at timed intervals using
+the untreated water in a first container at timed intervals

-preferred purification process comprises mixing periods with an
+container, the preferred purification process comprises mixing

-time no mixing of the water occurs.
-There is also a final wait
+period, during which time no mixing of the water occurs.
+There

-period after the last mixing period prior to pouring the treated
+is also a final wait period after the last mixing period prior

-water through the filter 30 and into the second container 60.
+to pouring the treated water through the filter 30 and into the

 [0109] One or more of the mixing periods is preferably less than